Our Approaches and Specialties

 My yoga training took place through Subtle Yoga.
 I am credentialed as a Registered Yoga Teacher (RYT-200) through Yoga Alliance.

-I have received formal and private training in attachment theory, internal family systems, sensorimotor techniques, Safe and Sound Protocol (upon request), EMDR, somatic experiencing (SE), applied polyvagal theory (PVT), the Autonomic Compass (Gabriel Natureza), accelerated reprocessing/resolution (ART), cognitive/behavioral techniques (CBT), principles of spiritual direction, brief psychodynamic interventions, dialectical therapy principles (DBT), radically-open DBT principles, exposure and response prevention (ERP), depth psychology, psychoanalytic techniques, projective techniques, mindfulness-based stress reduction (MBSR)—that’s just what I can remember—more to come I’m sure!
+I have received formal and private training in attachment theory, internal family systems, sensorimotor techniques, Safe and Sound Protocol (upon request), EMDR, somatic experiencing (SE), applied polyvagal theory (PVT), the Autonomic Compass (Gabriel Natureza), accelerated reprocessing/resolution (ART), cognitive/behavioral techniques (CBT), principles of spiritual direction, brief psychodynamic interventions, dialectical therapy principles (DBT), radically-open DBT principles, exposure and response prevention (ERP), depth psychology, psychoanalytic techniques, neurodivergence, integrative couples work, multiculturally-informed approaches, telehealth services, projective techniques, and mindfulness-based stress reduction (MBSR).

 We can get there together.